car251290/React-NewPortfolio/README.md

 Add a domain
 You can add a domain to Netlify DNS by registering a new domain or by delegating an existing domain from another registrar.

+Register a new domain
+To learn how to register a new domain, visit the domain registration page.

+# Add a domain you own
+To add a domain you have already registered elsewhere:

+Go to your team’s Domains page and select Add or register domain.
+Enter the domain you wish to add and select Verify.
+You will be asked to confirm that you are the owner of the domain.
+Select Yes, add domain to create a Netlify DNS zone for the domain.
+You will be given the option to add DNS records, followed by instructions to delegate your domain to Netlify.